 Each Member University acts through its respective representative on the Board of Governors.
 That representative is appointed and serves the Board as a Governor as provided in the Pooling Agreement and Article II of the By-Laws.
 The powers granted to the Organization by the Pooling Agreement or otherwise shall be vested in and exercised by the Governors.
 Each University has one vote on the Board of Governors.

-Loss Control Committee
+Risk Control Committee